British vs. American English: -Ise or -Ize?

 1. Set the Proofing Language

-When you open a document to start editing, one of the first things you should do is set the proofing language to either British or American English.
+When you open a document to start editing, one of the first things you should do is set the proofing language to the correct English dialect, whether that is UK English, US English, or something else.

 In Microsoft Word, you can do this by going to the Review tab and selecting Language > Language Preferences > Office authoring languages and proofing or Language > Set Proofing Language.